dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 | Inline comments | ✅ | ✅ |

-One thing worth noting: the AI added `100.0` instead of `100` in the percentage calculation to force float division in SQLite — an edge case I didn't explicitly specify, but my feedback prompt gave it enough context to reason through.
+One thing worth noting: the AI added `100.0` instead of `100` in the percentage calculation to force float division in SQLite, an edge case I didn't explicitly specify, but my feedback prompt gave it enough context to reason through.

 ---